-Spousal or partner support can be a complicated legal issue so talk to a lawyer or contact our Self-Help Center to understand your rights and/or obligations.
+Spousal or partner support can be a complicated legal issue so talk to a lawyer or contact our Self-Help Center to understand your rights and obligations.

 Property and Debts

-This can be complicated, especially if there is a lot of property (for example, houses, bank accounts, retirement or pension plans) or a lot of debts (for example, credit cards, mortgages, medical bills or car payments)
+This can be complicated, especially if there is a lot of property (like, houses or land, bank accounts, retirement accounts, or pension plans) or a lot of debts (like, credit cards, mortgages, medical bills or car payments).

 Watch the online course Finances After Separation to understand how financial issues must be decided as part of your divorce or separation.